DianaOlympos/Beginners_with_elixir/outline.md

 1. Installing: asdf for linux, brew for osX, installer windows ?
 2. Text editor: gedit?
 Sublime?
 Notepad ++ ?
 Sublime for every one?
-3. Command line?

 ##Discovery, Playing
-4. .exs, script files
+~~3. .exs, script files~~
-5. Printing
+4. Printing
-6. Comments
+5. Comments
-7. Numbers + math
+8. Numbers + math
-8. Variable
+9. Variable
-9. Printing var : interpolation
+10. Printing var : interpolation
-10. A bit more about printing?
+11. A bit more about printing?
-11. User input?
+12. User input?
-12. Modules : import
+13. Modules : import
-13. Files
+14. Files
-14. Functions
+15. Functions
-15. Again about function : returning something
+16. Again about function : returning something
-16. Reading some code.
+17. Reading some code.
 Go read some code

 ##Urgh Some real stuff there

-17. Creating a module and using it with iex
+18. Creating a module and using it with iex
-18. Fixing a code
+19. Fixing a code
-19. Pattern matching
+20. Pattern matching
-20. Using pattern matching with multiple function head/body
+21. Using pattern matching with multiple function head/body
-21. List
+22. List
-22. Recursion
+23. Recursion

 ##Let's make a break

-23. Calling a different function
+24. Calling a different function
-24. Pipe
+25. Pipe
-25. Repeat all that.
+26. Repeat all that.
 Again.
-26. Fold/mapping on list with named function
+27. Fold/mapping on list with named function
-27. Anonymous function
+28. Anonymous function
-28. Using anonymous function on Mapping
+29. Using anonymous function on Mapping

 ## Typeessssss and other advanced topic.

-29. Map type
+30. Map type
-30. Booleans and Boolean logic.
+31. Booleans and Boolean logic.
 If/Cond
-31. Learning about module/Namespace/etc.
+32. Learning about module/Namespace/etc.
-32. Protocol/Behaviours?
+33. Protocol/Behaviours?
-33. Mix and projects? (dependency and hex)
+34. Mix and projects? (dependency and hex)
-34. Tests!
+35. Tests!
-35. Web/ phoenix?
+36. Web/ phoenix?
 Or OTP?
 Or Process?

 ##Random with no place.
 Where to put Atoms and Tuples?
 (Probably coming hands in hands.
 With Keyword list)

+##Appendix
+A. Command Line